javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 If we don't catch the error, then it falls through, just as usual.

-Ultimately, if uncaught, it becomes an "unhandled promise rejection" event on `window` object.
+An uncaught error becomes an "unhandled promise rejection" event on `window` object.

 We can handle such errors like this: